LorisYounger/VPet/Tutorial_en.md

 ### Money

-It can be used to buy things to eat and drink in Betterbuy, which is very useful
+It can be used to buy things in Betterbuy, which affects the attributes of the Virtual Pet.

 ### EXP

-Level up the player, the higher the level, the higher the money/experience obtained by working and studying.
-It also increases the Likeablilty limit
+Affects the level of the Virtual Pet.
+Higher levels increases Money and Experience obtained by working and studying, as well as the Limit for Likeability.

 ### Stamina

-Interacting with the desktop pet (touching the head and body) consumes stamina and converts into mood
+Interacting with the Virtual Pet (touching the head and body) converts Stamina into Mood.

 ### Mood

-Maintaining good condition and increasing the speed of EXP acquisition, high mood will also increase Likeablilty.
+High mood will maintain Health and increase EXP Acquisition and Likeability.

 ### Hunger

-Over time consumption will get low, low Hungry mean desktop pet hungry.
-High Hunger restores Stamina and improves health
+Depleted over time.
+High Hunger (meaning Satiation) restores Stamina and improves Health.

 ### Thirst

-Over time consumption will get low, low Thirst mean desktop pet thirst.
-High Thirst restores Stamina and improves health
+Depleted over time.
+High Thirst restores Stamina and improves Health.

-### Health(hide)
+### Health(hidden)

-Low health will get sick, sick will not be able to work and study
+Low Health will lead to the Virtual Pet getting sick, which makes her unable to work or study.

-### Likeablilty(hide)
+### Likeablilty(hidden)

-High Likeablilty can make the body healthier, and will also trigger hidden events such as different speak content.
+High Likeablilty can make the Virtual Pet healthier, and will also trigger hidden events such as different speak content.